 - A cumulative GPA of 3.0 on a 4.0 scale for undergraduate studies or evidence of outstanding post-graduation academic achievement

-- Prerequisite Courses: Organic chemistry, 3 credit hrs., Biochemistry, 3 credit hrs. and Physics, 3 credit hrs., taken within the last 5 years.
+- Prerequisite Courses: Organic chemistry, 3 credit hrs.
+OR Biochemistry, 3 credit hrs. and Physics, 3 credit hrs., taken within the last 5 years.
 Labs are not required with these courses.
 All prerequisite courses should be completed, with grades received, prior to the application deadline.

 - A minimum of one year of experience in an acute care setting as a professional registered nurse (two years preferred in an adult ICU setting)